-Dr. Julie Ma is an associate professor in undergraduate theology.
+Dr. Julie Ma is a professor in undergraduate theology.
 Her academic area is intercultural studies and mission.
 She had over 20 years of teaching experiences: 10 years at Pacific Theological Seminary in the Philippines as a missionary professor and another 10 years at Oxford Center Mission Studies as Research Tutor in Oxford, UK.

 During her missionary time in the Philippines, in addition to her teaching ministry, Dr. Ma with her husband were involved in evangelism and church planting among tribal people groups in the mountain and in the training of mountain church leaders.
 In total, for 27 years, they undertook missionary work in the Philippines.
 In 2006 she moved to Oxford to be part of the faculty team which operated a Ph.D program in mission studies.